hiteshchoudhary/apihub/CONTRIBUTING.md

 Together, we can foster a collaborative environment and make a significant impact in the API integration landscape.

+## Contribute as a frontend developer <a name="frontend-contributor"></a>

-> **Are you a Frontend developer looking to create elegant mobile/web apps which consumes FreeAPIs?
-Then follow this [Frontend Contribution guide](https://github.com/hiteshchoudhary/apihub/blob/main/CONTRIBUTING_FRONTEND.md) and contribute as a frontend developer**
+Are you a Frontend developer looking to create elegant mobile/web apps which consumes FreeAPIs?
+Then follow this [Frontend Contribution guide](https://github.com/hiteshchoudhary/apihub/blob/main/CONTRIBUTING_FRONTEND.md) and contribute as a frontend developer